vu-isis/isis-ui-components/src/library/contextMenu/docs/readme.md

-`contextmenu` is a directive for displaying contextual-menu-like call-outs.
+`isisContextmenu` is a directive for displaying contextual-menu-like call-outs.
 Attachit as an attribute on triggering object.

 Use the following attributes along: